Computational-Turbulence-Group/IT_PI/README.md

 information theory, which identifies dimensionless variables with the highest predictive power by measuring their shared information content._
 ## Features
-- applies to algebraic, ODE, and PDE relationships
+- applies to algebraic, ODE, and PDE
 - identifies optimal dimensionless inputs
 - distinguishes physical regimes
 - discovers self-similar variables